tardate/LittleArduinoProjects/README.md

-# 361 Little Electronics and Arduino Projects
+# 362 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [TFT/Color128x128](./playground/TFT/Color128x128) - testing a 128x128 colour TFT LCD with a couple of different Arduino libraries.
+> Latest addition:sparkles: [AudioEffectsChips/H83A](./Electronics101/AudioEffectsChips/H83A) - figuring out how to use the H-83A "12 songs" music chip.

 Just my collection of electronics projects, many involving an Arduino in one way or another.